 The ESP RainMaker Phone Apps are available for iOS and Android phones to provide Wi-Fi network configuration, user-creation, user-device association and device control.
 The apps can be found here:

-If you do not posess a compatible Android or iOS device, you can use the RainMaker CLI and substitute the provided instructions.
+If you don’t have a compatible Android or iOS device, you can use the RainMaker CLI and substitute the provided instructions.

-If you haven’t already, it’s time to unbox the Core2 for AWS IoT EduKit reference hardware and connect it to your host computer’s USB 2.0 port using the supplied USB-A to USB-C cable to facilitate communication between them.
-Additionally, included in the package is a hex key that can be used for the installation of additional modules (sold separately).
-The device should automatically turn on once you plug it in, but if you need to turn it on, press the power button.
+If you haven’t already, it’s time to unbox the Core2 for AWS IoT EduKit reference hardware and connect it to your host computer’s USB 2.0 port using the supplied USB-A to USB-C cable that facilitates communication between them.
+Additionally, included in the package is a hex key that can be used to install additional modules (sold separately).
+The device should automatically turn on once you plug it in, but if doesn’t, press the power button.

 COM3) to copy the device port.